 If you find yourself in this predicament, fear not, you can make your own and it is simple to do.
 You will need sun-dried tomatoes that are not packed in any liquid.
 They need to be dry.
 Place them in a spice or coffee grinder and process until it reaches a nice powder.
 I used my Bullet for this recipe and it worked like a charm.

 You will notice in this recipe that you use less water in the soaking process of the flax seeds.
 This is so you can make a denser cracker that can hold up to a good dip or spread.
 This is to make up structurally for the lack of raw veggies in this recipe.
 But you can be sure this cracker, while it may appear to be plain and simple, packs a wonderful savory punch with an Italian flare.

-- Dehydrate the crackers at 105 degrees for approximately 5-8hours.
-Flip the teflex sheet over onto the mesh sheet and peel the teflex off.
+Flip the non-stick sheet over onto the mesh sheet and peel the teflex off.
 Continue drying for another 10 hours or until dry.